51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 20. Pecan Pie Martini

-These Thanksgiving cocktails are over the top and debatably negate the need for a pie at all.
-Combine Rumchata, creme de cacao, bourbon and half and half over ice.
-Before serving, coat the rims of your glasses with caramel and chopped pecans.
-Top with a tiny bit of whipped cream and a floating pecan and enjoy
+These Thanksgiving cocktails are so rich they might just replace dessert.
+Combine Rumchata, crème de cacao, bourbon and half and half over ice, then coat the glass rims with caramel and chopped pecans.
+Finish with a dollop of whipped cream and a floating pecan on top.

 21. Pumpkin Pie Martini

-The pumpkin pie martini is dessert in a glass.
-So rich you might only be able to handle one, it’s a boozy and well-deserved entry on Thanksgiving cocktails lists and is a dessert drink that can replace a slice of pie.
-Shake together whipped cream vodka, half and half, pumpkin purée and a dash of pumpkin pie spice.
-Don’t forget the graham cracker rim on your martini glass!
+The pumpkin pie martini is a dessert in a glass.
+So rich you might only be able to handle one, it’s a boozy and well-deserved entry on our Thanksgiving cocktails list.
+Simple shake together whipped cream, vodka, half and half, pumpkin purée and a dash of pumpkin pie spice.
+Don’t forget the graham cracker rim on your martini glass.

 22. Hot Buttered Apple Cider

-Prepare a big batch of these creamy Brandy Thanksgiving dessert cocktails for a crowd.
+Prepare a big batch of these creamy Brandy Thanksgiving dessert cocktails for your next event.
 Simmer butter, brown sugar and plenty of apple cider on the stove or in a crockpot with warming spices.
 Stir in some brandy or Fireball before serving and add a cinnamon stick to garnish.

 23. Cranberry Cobbler

-With a little extra prep time, you can enjoy this delightful Thanksgiving cocktail, the Cranberry Cobbler.
+With a little extra prep time, you can enjoy this delightful Thanksgiving cocktail.
 Made with gin, off-dry sherry, simple syrup, frozen cranberries and a hint of fresh mint, it’s both sweet and refreshing.
 Add in a dash of lemon and orange (fresh-squeezed) and it’s pretty close to perfection.
 Have your muddler handy to get that signature deep-red look from smashed cranberries.

 24. Frozen Hot Chocolate Martini

 The holidays are always ripe with excitement for the coming celebration.
-This Thanksgiving cocktails and dessert drink will have you thinking ahead to Christmas and New Year's.
-Blend together milk, hot chocolate mix, vodka and ice and pour into a martini glass.
-Get extra fancy by dipping the rim in a cocoa mix or chocolate sauce and don’t forget plenty of whipped cream and mini marshmallows on top!
+These Thanksgiving cocktails and dessert drinks will have you thinking ahead to Christmas and New Year's.
+For one of the most delicious vodka cocktails, blend together milk, hot chocolate mix, vodka and ice and pour into a martini glass.
+Get extra fancy by dipping the rim in a cocoa mix or chocolate sauce and don’t forget plenty of whipped cream and mini marshmallows on top.

 25. Apples and Oranges